braddmg/GenFlow/README.md

 pyANI Results: The results of the Average Nucleotide Identity (ANI) analysis.
 The analysis process will culminate in a message indicating that your phylogenomic plots and ANI results are ready.

+## Logs Folder
+The `logs` folder contains log files generated during the execution of the GenFlow pipeline.
+These files are crucial for troubleshooting and understanding the workflow's performance.

+To view details about the number of core genes used in the analysis, please check the **core.log** file.
+Other log files document various steps of the process and can provide insights into any issues encountered during execution.

 ## Citation

 If you use GenFlow in your research, please consider citing the following tools: